SAND(er)S OF Time Laboratory

 ctivity.

-The transport, deposition, and accumulation of sediments are create the geologic record of life and the environment.
+The transport, deposition, and accumulation of sediments create the geologic record of life and the environment.
 Some of these processes are purely physical, like the wind or the rain.
 Others are biological: burrowing, the adhesion of sediments to biofilms, the growth of shells and bones that become clasts and grains, etc. Sedimentology is the study of all of those processes and the kinds of records they create.
 There is fascinating information about the past in the size, shape, and composition of every grain --- and in its spatial relationship to other grains.

 edimentary processes